The Best Green Smoothie

 - ½ cup frozen mango

-- 1 tablespoon almond butter, optional, or other nut butter
+- 1 tablespoon peanut butter, optional, or another nut butter

 - 1 teaspoon hemp seeds, optional